barsh11/WeatherApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This app is an app to show current weather in chosen cities, daily conditions for current date and a forecast of 12 hours ahead.

-check out my lighthouse test scores:

 To get a local copy up and running follow these simple steps.

 ### Installation